 But “plasticity” in these dominant eye columns suggests this dominance can be variable.
 Some people find that their eye dominance alternates or is challenging to determine.

 When looking at an object, you use both eyes.
 You use both your dominant eye and your non-dominant eye.

-Your eyes don’t create an image by mixing together two views of the same object.
-You see an object with your dominant eye, and the other eye acts as support.
+But your eyes don’t create an image by mixing two views of the same object.
+You see an object with your dominant eye.
+And then the other eye acts as support.

 There are simple ways to figure out your dominant eye.
-Follow this simple eye test to find out which one of your eyes is dominant.
+And you can follow this simple eye test to determine which one of your eyes is dominant.

 Eye Dominance Test

 Remember, eye dominance and handedness (your dominant hand) are not directly related.
-But they are significantly associated.
+But they are greatly associated.